InjectiveLabs/docs/source/includes/_derivatives_spec.md

 Our design adopts an account balance model where all positions are publicly recorded with their respective accounts.
 Architecturally, the core logic is implemented on on-chain smart contracts while the order matching is done through on the Injective Chain \(in an off-chain relay on-chain settlement fashion\).

-In our system, users have **accounts** which manage their **positions** in one or more futures **markets.** Each futures market specifies the bilateral futures contract parameters and terms, including most notably the margin ratio and oracle.
+In our system, users have **subaccounts** which manage their **positions** in one or more futures **markets.** The first subaccount is treated as default account.
+Each futures market specifies the bilateral futures contract parameters and terms, including most notably the margin ratio and oracle.
 Buyers and sellers of contracts in a futures market coordinate off-chain and then enter into contracts through an on-chain transaction.
 At all times, the payout \(NPV\) of long positions are balanced with corresponding short positions.
 The positions held by an account are subject to liquidation when the NAV of the account becomes negative.

 While a market is live, market-wide actions may affect all positions in the market such as dynamic funding rate adjustment \(to balance market long/shorts\) as well as clawbacks in rare scenarios.